interstitialRedirectModalTitle

 In total, between 2003 and 2014, the greenhouse gas emissions avoided by the project are equivalent to taking about 114,000 passenger vehicles off the road for a year.

-Chile An aerial view of the Valdivian Coastal Reserve, Los Rios, Chile. © Nick Hall
+From the sky An aerial view of the Valdivian Coastal Reserve, Los Rios, Chile. © Nick Hall

 The Value of Natural Climate Solutions

-Interventions like this are vital as we act to slow climate change.
-A recent assessment by the UN’s Intergovernmental Panel on Climate Change (IPCC) names ecosystem restoration as one of the top five most cost-effective climate actions we can take by 2030, and deforestation is the single largest driver of emissions from land-use change.
+recent assessment by the UN’s Intergovernmental Panel on Climate Change (IPCC) names ecosystem restoration as one of the top five most cost-effective climate actions we can take by 2030, and deforestation is the single largest driver of emissions from land-use change.
 That’s why the Paris Climate Agreement states that countries should protect and enhance their forests to create carbon ‘sinks’, like the Valdivian Coastal Reserve, to limit global warming to no more than 1.5°C and avoid catastrophic climate change.

 At this moment of climate crisis, we need every tool in the toolbox, including rapid decarbonization of energy and transportation systems, as well as harnessing the natural carbon storage power of forests and other carbon rich ecosystems.
 If scaled up now, natural climate solutions could provide up to a third of the emissions reductions needed to reach global climate goals by 2030.
-What’s certain is that we cannot achieve the 1.5°C target without nature – without both protecting our remaining forests and restoring our damaged land and seascapes.
+What’s certain is that we cannot achieve the 1.5°C target without nature—without both protecting our remaining forests and restoring our damaged land and seascapes.

 The Forest’s Beating Heart

-At its heart, the Valdivian Coastal Reserve is about the forest and the people living in and around it.
-People like local Indigenous leader Margarita Huala.
-She believes the biggest change brought about by the creation of the reserve is the influx of tourists visiting the landscape.
-But she says the most important benefit flows from the rural water project that brought clean, reliable drinking water to the nearby towns of Chaihuín and Huiro.
+The Valdivian Coastal Reserve contains more than just awe-inspiring old-growth trees.
+At its heart are the people who care for the ecosystem and depend on its health for their own livelihoods—people like Margarita Huala.
+A local Indigenous leader, Margarita believes the most important benefit brought by the creation of the reserve is the flows from the rural water project that brought clean, reliable drinking water to the nearby towns of Chaihuín and Huiro, as well as the influx of tourism for the local economy.

-For local Indigenous leader Margarita Huala, the most important benefit of the Valdivian Coastal Reserve flows from the rural water project that brings clean drinking water to nearby towns.
+For local Indigenous leader Margarita Huala, the most important benefit of the Valdivian Coastal Reserve is the healthy land’s ability to filter and carry clean drinking water to nearby towns.

-portrait of margarita huala sitting at a table
+portrait of margarita huala.

 The VCR project helped Margarita to set up a small business with other women in the community.
 They began by selling empanadas out of a wheelbarrow and gathering non-timber products from the forest, before opening a local restaurant that thrived until the Covid19 pandemic.

 Faced with the tourism restrictions, Margarita’s family started a cooperative to develop alternative ways to generate income, and her husband and children have also found work in the reserve, fixing fences and improving the bridges, trails and walkways used by both the community and tourists.
-Margarita hopes to see even more local jobs generated, especially during the winter months – and to get the restaurant up and running again.
+Margarita hopes to see even more local jobs generated, especially during the winter months—and to get the restaurant up and running again.
 But she already believes that the project has “helped us, as leaders, to defend things that we did not do before.”

 “Without the reserve, I think it would be destroyed because before the forestry companies were just logging and logging.
 They cut down and burned the native forest.
 They did not even give firewood to hospitals or homes.
 It was all destruction.
 It is better to have The Nature Conservancy here because their word is to protect.
-They preserve what is left, or what they can save – animals, birds, everything.”
+They preserve what is left, or what they can save—animals, birds, everything.”

 Ringed Kingfisher A ringed kingfisher (Ceryle torquatus) on the banks of the Chaihuin River in the Valdivian Coastal Reserve © Nick Hall